lyteword/chspurgeon-tod/volume-4/psalm-84.md

 (d) from one degree of grace to another.
 Add faith to faith, virtue to virtue, knowledge to knowledge, etc.

-3\.Completion. *Every one of them,* etc. *G. R.*
+3\.
+Completion. *Every one of them,* etc. *G. R.*

 **Verse 8.**

-1\.Prayer is not confined to the Sanctuary.
+1\.
+Prayer is not confined to the Sanctuary.
 David, inhis banishment, says, *Hear my prayer.*

-2\.Help is not confined to the Sanctuary.
+2\.
+Help is not confined to the Sanctuary.
 The Lord ofhosts is "here, "as well as in his tabernacle.
 See Ps 84:1.

-3\.Grace is not confined to the Sanctuary.
+3\.
+Grace is not confined to the Sanctuary.
 Here, too,in the wilderness is the covenanting God, the God of Jacob. *G. R.*

 **Verse 8.** Pleas for answers to prayer in the titles here used.

-1\.He is JEHOVAH, the living, all wise, all powerful, faithful, gracious, and immutable God.
+1\.
+He is JEHOVAH, the living, all wise, all powerful, faithful, gracious, and immutable God.

-2\.He is God of hosts, having abundant agencies under his control; he can send angels, restrain devils, actuate good men, overrule bad men, and govern all other agents.
+2\.
+He is God of hosts, having abundant agencies under his control; he can send angels, restrain devils, actuate good men, overrule bad men, and govern all other agents.

-3\.He is the God of Jacob, of chosen Jacob, as seen in Jacob's dream; God of Jacob in his banishment, in his wrestling (and so a God overcome by prayer), God pardoning Jacob's sins, God preserving Jacob and his seed after him.
+3\.
+He is the God of Jacob, of chosen Jacob, as seen in Jacob's dream; God of Jacob in his banishment, in his wrestling (and so a God overcome by prayer), God pardoning Jacob's sins, God preserving Jacob and his seed after him.

 **Verse 9.** Observe,

-1\.The Faith.
+1\.
+The Faith.
 Our shield is thine anointed—Thine Anointed is our Shield.
 This is not David, because he says *our* Shield, but David's greater Son.
 A gleam of Gospel light through the thick clouds.

-2\.The Prayer. *Behold, O God,* etc. *Look,* etc. Look upon him as our Representative, and look upon us in him.
+2\.
+The Prayer. *Behold, O God,* etc. *Look,* etc. Look upon him as our Representative, and look upon us in him.

-3\.The Plea.
+3\.
+The Plea.

 (a) He has engaged to be our defence from thine anger;